 World Languages

 The World Languages program at College Prep is immersion based, interactive, and collaborative.
-The department’s primary goal is to inspire students to pursue language beyond the classroom.
-Lively classes infuse students with a passion for languages and cultures as they learn to communicate with confidence.
+The department’s primary goal is to inspire students to become global citizens through the study of languages and cultures.
+Lively classes invite self-expression and infuse students with a passion for inquiry, comprehension, and communication.

-Students talk, sing, discuss, and sometimes dance their way to a greater understanding of one of three languages: Chinese, Latin, or Spanish.
-Every student is expected to read, write, and demonstrate comprehension in a language and, in the case of Chinese and Spanish, to speak that language with reasonable fluency.
-Language classes incorporate conversations and content about social justice, colonialism, and inequity.
-Advanced level courses prepare students for AP exams.
-Although studying through level III of one language satisfies the requirement for graduation, studying through the AP level is undertaken by most students.
-Placement tests are used to determine the appropriate level language class for each student.
+Students talk, sing, discuss, and at times dance their way to a greater understanding of one of three languages: Chinese, Latin, and Spanish.
+Classes encourage students to share their authentic voices and embrace making mistakes as a natural part of learning a language.
+Every student is expected to read, write, and demonstrate comprehension and, in the case of Chinese and Spanish, to speak that language with reasonable fluency.
+Language classes incorporate conversations and content about social justice, colonialism, and equity.

 The process of learning a new language is humbling.
 Everybody knows that you don’t learn a language without making mistakes.
 Those mistakes are stepping stones on the way to greater understanding: to connection with other people and to a more enriching life; to travel the world; to experience art, music, and culture; and to broaden your understanding of identity.”